polkadot-fellows/RFCs/text/0145-remove-unnecessary-allocator-usage.md

 ##### Arguments

 * `id` is a pointer ([Definition 215](https://spec.polkadot.network/chap-host-api#defn-runtime-pointer)) to the key type identifier ([Definition 220](https://spec.polkadot.network/chap-host-api#defn-key-type-id)).
-The function will panic if the identifier is invalid;
+Execution will be aborted if the identifier is invalid;
 * `pub_key` is a pointer ([Definition 215](https://spec.polkadot.network/chap-host-api#defn-runtime-pointer)) to the public key bytes (as returned by the respective `_public_key` function);
 * `msg` is a pointer-size ([Definition 216](https://spec.polkadot.network/chap-host-api#defn-runtime-pointer-size)) to the message that is to be signed;
 * `out` is a pointer ([Definition 215](https://spec.polkadot.network/chap-host-api#defn-runtime-pointer)) to the output buffer of the respective size (depending on key type) where the signature will be written.

 ##### Result

 The function returns `0` on success.
-On error, `-1` is returned and the output buffer should be considered uninitialized.
+On error, `-1` is returned, and the output buffer should be considered uninitialized.

 #### ext_crypto_secp256k1_ecdsa_recover\[_compressed]